XiaodanLyu/viscover/README.md

 ### Small domain

-`poly` is an example soil spatial polygon data frame embeded in this package.
+`poly` is an example soil spatial polygon data frame embedded in this package.

 ``` r